Read the Report.

 State cottage food laws are full of idiosyncrasies that cannot be captured by the broad categories displayed in Tables 1 and 2.
 See below for additional information about the legal factors analyzed in those tables.
 Note that there may be additional intricacies to a state’s cottage food laws that are not captured in the report and were not considered in the analysis:

 Connecticut: Connecticut passed a new cottage food law in 2015, which is reflected in Tables 1 and 2.
-However, as this report went to print, the state had not yet brought the new law into force, so producers were not able to sell their cottage foods under the new regime.
+However, as this report went to print in December 2017, the state had not yet brought the new law into force, so producers were not able to sell their cottage foods under the new regime.
 Also as this report went to print, the new law was not yet reflected on Forrager.com, so this analysis relies on the text of the law1 rather than on Forrager.

 Delaware: Farmers in Delaware can get a separate “on-farm home processing” license that allows annual sales of up to $40,000.2

-District of Columbia: The District of Columbia passed a new cottage food law in 2013, which is reflected in Tables 1 and 2.3 However, as this report went to print, the Department of Health had not yet created the cottage food registry necessary to allow producers to begin selling their cottage foods legally.
+District of Columbia: The District of Columbia passed a new cottage food law in 2013, which is reflected in Tables 1 and 2.3 However, as this report went to print in December 2017, the Department of Health had not yet created the cottage food registry necessary to allow producers to begin selling their cottage foods legally.